 Here`s the link.
 URL: https://festivalgo.huber-japan.com/events/2566/

-Kyoto has many beautiful spots to see Cherry blossoms.
+Kyoto and Osaka have many beautiful spots to see Cherry blossoms.
 However, other areas also have excellent places for hanami.
 Tokyo features many of those spots as well!
 If you are in Tokyo around spring and looking for a place to see cherry blossoms, Why don’t you check the following article?

 A lot of people when they get to a Matsuri for the first time feel a bit lost.
 They confuse about what is happening around.
 If you are new to Japanese Festivals or want to know an alternative way of how you can enjoy these events, the following article will provide you with a set of helpful tips on how to choose a proper festival and activities you should try there.
 Please don`t hesitate to take a look at it!